SlideKiln

 Can I embed a PowerPoint without any iframe at all?

-Yes — the converted package is a folder of static HTML you host yourself, so you can link to it as a normal page on your site.
-If you want it inside another page, an iframe pointing at your own same-origin file works everywhere and needs no third-party scripts or cookies.
+Yes — the converted package is a folder of static HTML, so you can link to it as a normal page on your site or open it inline.
+If you want it inside another page, an iframe (pointing at SlideKiln's hosted URL or your own same-origin file) works everywhere and needs no third-party scripts or cookies.

 Do viewers need PowerPoint installed to see the deck?